fithisux/visualize-streamlit-pinot-example/README.md

 # Ingest Streaming Data into Apache Pinot

+**There is an article now**.
+[Yet another end-to-end streaming dashboarding example](https://dev.to/agileactors/yet-another-end-to-end-streaming-dashboarding-example-43dp)

 ## Preparation

 Notice that the docker compose file deploys both Kafka and Pinot.